Pfhoenix/Starbound-Mass-Effect-Edition/optional/Readme.txt

 	Important
 ================================================================================

-If you downloaded only this package you need to download the core package first!
+If you downloaded only this package you will need to download the core package first before you can continue!

 This package contains only optional "patch mods" and nothing inside here runs without SMEE!